 If the inflammation appears to be due to an allergic reaction or irritant, the doctor may prescribe a mild steroid cream, such as one percent hydrocortisone, for the swelling.

-An antifungal or antibiotic medication may also be prescribed.
 If there is an infection, the patient should not use a steroid cream on its own.

 All soaps and other potential irritants should be avoided during treatment, and until signs and symptoms have completely gone.